-For someone living with Dementia, the design and layout of their home can have a big impact on their daily life.
-Making simple changes around the home can make a significant difference, whether it’s removing trip hazards or making sure good lighting is in place.
-In this guide, we’ll be talking you through seven top tips for making your home Dementia friendly, helping you or your loved one to feel safe and independent at home.
+Creating a Dementia Friendly Home for individuals living with Dementia.
+The design and layout of their home can significantly impact their daily life.
+Making simple changes around the house can create a dementia friendly home, a substantial difference to ensuring safety and independence.
+In this guide, we’ll provide you with seven top tips to create a Dementia-friendly home, helping you or your loved one feel secure and comfortable at home.